GetStream/layer-migration/readme.md

 ### Option B - Serverless webhook

-Have a look at the serverless folder.
-It includes a functional example webhook of how you can sync layer to Stream.
+Have a look at the serverless directory.
+It includes a functional example of how you can sync layer to Stream via webhook.

+#### Setting up Serverless

-### Testing your webhook
+### Testing Your Webhook

 You can set the webhook using this command: